Claire-Fisher/rock-paper-scissors-ms2/README.md

 ### Intuitive Navigation
 - The rules button is present on every page and stays in the same location.
 - The weapon buttons are large, obvious and stay in the same location.
-Shifting only from horizontal to vertical alignment dependant on screen width.
+Shifting only from horizontal to vertical alignment depending on screen width.
 - All buttons are named with intuitive text so navigation is clear to the user (e.g Continue, New Game) (Site objective No.7).
 - All buttons have aria-labels to allow good navigation for users with screen-readers.
 (Site objective No.7).

 ### Clear typography
-- The highly legible and readable font 'Inter' was selected from googlefonts.
-As a googlefonts listed typography, 'Inter' has a high chance of being useable across most devices.
+- The highly legible and readable font 'Inter' was selected from Google-fonts.
+As a Google-fonts listed typography, 'Inter' has a high chance of being usable across most devices.
 A generic 'serif' font has been coded to display in the event a device is not compatible with 'Inter'.

 ### Logo
-- Custom designed Logo in keeping with project brand asthetics: both in colour and typography.
+- Custom designed Logo in keeping with project brand aesthetics: both in colour and typography.
 - SVG format for optimum resolution quality at all screen sizes.

 ### Images